CarGurus Header

 The CarGurus verdict

 The GR86 isn’t flawless.
 It’s rather noisy at high speeds and the interior is sensible and comfortable, but not particularly pretty or classy.
 But we still adore this car because it is so simple, fun and uncomplicated.
 It’s perfect for British roads, being compact enough, light enough and just powerful enough to feel like you’re really using most of its potential without risking your licence.
-It’s also more than thrilling enough to warrant the occasional track day, yet it won’t cost a fortune to buy and run, and is practical and comfortable enough to be used as a daily commuter.
+It’s also more than thrilling enough to warrant the occasional track day, yet it won’t cost a fortune to buy and run.
+And it’s sufficiently practical and comfortable to be used as a daily commuter.

-In short, the Toyota GR86 feels like one of the best expressions of a simple, uncomplicated, affordable sports car that has become almost extinct.
+In short, the Toyota GR86 feels like one of the best expressions of a simple, affordable breed of sports car that has become almost extinct.
 It’s an absolute gem, and if you have the opportunity and means to buy one, don’t hesitate to do it.

 Search for a Toyota GR86 on CarGurus

-The GR86 coupe is only offered with one engine: a 231bhp, 2.4-litre, horizontally-opposed (also known as a ‘boxer’) petrol engine, mated to either a manual transmission or an automatic one, both of which are six-speed affairs.
-This powertrain is notably improved over the Toyota GT86 to offer more low-down torque, this being one of few routine complaints in car reviews about the GT86.
+The GR86 coupe was only offered with one engine: a 231bhp, 2.4-litre, horizontally-opposed (also known as a ‘boxer’) petrol, which was mated to either a manual or automatic transmission, both with six speeds.
+This powertrain is notably improved over the Toyota GT86, offering more low-down torque to address one of few routine complaints in reviews about the GT86.

-The engine isn’t turbocharged, though, as is just about every hot hatch alternative is, from Toyota’s own GR Yaris through to rivals like the Ford Fiesta ST and Ford Focus ST, Honda Civic Type R, Volkswagen Golf GTi and Hyundai i30 N.
+The engine isn’t turbocharged, though, as was just about every hot hatch alternative when the GR86 was on sale.
+From Toyota’s own GR Yaris through to the Ford Fiesta ST and Ford Focus ST, Honda Civic Type R, Volkswagen Golf GTI and Hyundai i30 N, all used turbochargers to boost their power and torque figures.
+But that was never the point of the GR86.
+It was about having a balanced car with relatively low levels of grip, so it could be enjoyed on public roads and at normal speeds.

-In the UK, the really big problem with the GR86 is getting hold of one.
-Unfortunately, due to changes in European safety legislation that require new cars to have certain cameras and emergency safety aids as standard from 2024, the GR86 has a short lifespan and only has a very limited allocation in European markets.
-The UK only got 500 examples of the GR86, and they all sold out within a matter of minutes.
-If you’re not one of the lucky few that got a deposit down quickly enough, then your only option now is a nearly-new or used Toyota GR86.
+In the UK, the really big problem with the GR86 was getting hold of one.
+Unfortunately, due to changes in European safety legislation that required new cars to have certain cameras and emergency safety aids as standard from 2024, the GR86 had a very short lifespan and only a very limited allocation in European markets.
+The UK only got 500 examples and they all sold out within a matter of minutes.
+If you’re not one of the lucky few who got their deposit down quickly enough, your only option now is a used Toyota GR86.

-• There was an optional six-speed automatic gearbox available on the GR86, but very few are likely to have been specced with it.
-Expect to see most with the six-speed, manual gearbox that best suits the car’s back-to-basics, driving fun remit.
+• There was an optional six-speed automatic gearbox available on the GR86, but you’ll find very few cars have been specified with it.
+Expect to see most with the six-speed manual gearbox that best suits the car’s back-to-basics, keen driving remit.

-• The GR86 is available in seven different colours: metallic silver, grey and black, and pearlescent dark blue, light blue, white and red.
-The metallic black is the standard colour, while the other metallics cost £645 extra, or the pearlescent paints cost £965.
+• The GR86 was available in seven different colours: metallic silver, grey and black, plus pearlescent dark blue, light blue, white and red.
+The metallic black was the standard colour, while the other metallics were an extra £645 and the pearlescent paints were £965.

-• The rear seats in the GR86 do drop to allow through-loading from the boot.
-Toyota points out that this leaves enough space to take four spare tyres to the track…
+• The rear seats in the GR86 drop down to allow through-loading from the boot.
+Toyota points out that this leaves enough space to carry four spare tyres to the track…

-• If you want the best value: There are no trim levels in the GR86, but the manual car – likely in the standard, black paint – was the cheapest way into a GR86 when new, and will likely be a touch cheaper than average on the used market, too, as the brighter paint is a bit more desirable.
+• If you want the best value: There are no trim levels in the GR86, but the manual car – likely in the standard, black paint – was the cheapest way into a GR86 when new, and will likely be a touch cheaper than average on the used market as well.
+The usual rules apply when buying used, like checking the service history, as there’s little point buying the absolute cheapest GR86 if you’re going to be forking out lots of cash six months down the line because a big service was missed.

-• If you want the sportiest: Avoid the automatic if you can, but even with the two-pedal model, you literally can’t buy a GR86 that isn’t fun.
-If you really do want the absolute, most purist, most hilarious driving experience possible, and you’re not fussed about comfort and crash safety, do look to the Caterham Seven as there is nothing out there like it.
+• If you want the sportiest: Avoid the automatic if you can, but even with the two-pedal carl, you literally can’t buy a GR86 that isn’t fun to drive.
+If you really want the purest, most hilarious driving experience possible, and you’re not fussed about comfort or indeed crash safety, do look to the Caterham Seven.
+There is nothing out there like it (well, apart from other Lotus Seven replicas).

 • If you want the best track car: Stick to the manual gearbox.
 Job done.